 The Eagle Bridge Company was awarded a contract for approximately $4.7 million to undertake the project, and all work is scheduled to be completed by late spring of 2023.

 until May 30, 2025.
 Interstate 75/Thru the Valley mega project.

-until Oct 31.
-Operations have resumed for a safety and interchange improvement project on U.S. Route 42 (Lebanon Road) at Interstate 275 in Sharonville, and restrictions will be imparted as part of the next phase of construction.
+until May 4.
+Safety and interchange improvement project on U.S. Route 42 (Lebanon Road) at Interstate 275 in Sharonville.

 The project, which began last year, has been rolled out in two parts, with Part 1 calling for he addition of a dedicated right thru-lane on southbound U.S. 42 at Hauck Road and ramp improvements at the I-275 interchange.